mimorisuzuko/processing-jsx/README.md

 # Processing.jsx

-Your Sketch is Your React.
+Your Sketch with Your React.

 ## [Example](https://mimorisuzuko.github.io/processing-jsx)